McCollum, Powell help Trail Blazers defeat Grizzlies 130-109

 Jonas Valancuinas led Memphis with 19 points, and Dillon Brooks had 18.
 Jaren Jackson Jr. scored 13 points and Ja Morant added 10 points and eight assists, but was 3 of 11 from the field as the Grizzlies lost their second straight.

+“We had a hard time getting in the paint and finishing,” said reserve forward Brandon Clarke, who had eight points.
+“We had a harder time with our pace.”

 The Grizzlies made a slight dent in what was once a 33-point lead in the first half, getting the deficit to 17 in the third quarter, but Portland was really never threatened after halftime.
-By the midway point of the fourth, Memphis coach Taylor Jenkins took out his starters.

 The game was the third in six days between the teams maneuvering for the postseason play-in positioning with hopes of possibly moving into the Western Conference’s top six seeds.

-While the previous two games were close, with Memphis wining both last weekend in Portland, this one got away from Memphis early.
+While the previous two games were close, Memphis won both last weekend in Portland, leaving the Trail Blazers with a sense of revenge.
+McCollum and Anthony both recalled that those two losses were on Portland’s home court.

 The Trail Blazers came out with accurate shooting, particularly from Lillard, McCollum and Powell, who combined to go 18 of 27 from the field in the first half.
-Portland was still shooting about 55% in the second quarter as it built the lead to as many as 33 points.
+Portland was still shooting about 55% in the second quarter as it built the 33-point lead.

 Meanwhile, the Portland defense forced Memphis into poor shots and out-of-sync offense.
 The Grizzlies struggled to shoot better than 35%.

+“To me, it’s a five-man defense so everybody has to do their jobs,” Portland coach Terry Stotts said, adding.
+“For me, the first half was about team defense and that includes transition defense.”

-That was a recipe for a 74-46 Portland lead at the break, matching the most points by a Memphis opponent in a first half.
+All of those factors were a recipe for a 74-46 Portland lead at the break, matching the most points by a Memphis opponent in a first half.
 The Trail Blazers never lost control after that.

+Despite Wednesday’s route and a 120-96 loss at Denver on Monday to wrap up a seven-game road trip, Memphis coach Taylor Jenkins saw that last two games as a minor setback compared to the rest of the season.

+“If you look at the two (Portland wins) before these last two, we played extremely well,” Jenkins said. “… These aren’t reflective of what we’ve been able to accomplish this season.
+We’re in a great spot.
+31-30.
+If anyone is raising alarms, or concerns, I don’t know what y’all are watching.”

 TIP-INS

 Trail Blazers: Announced earlier Wednesday that they have signed F Rondae Hollis-Jefferson for the remainder of the season. … Had lost four straight road games in the series, and had not won at FedExForum since Nov.
-20, 2017. … McCollum made eight of his nine shots in the first half.
+20, 2017.

 Grizzlies: G Grayson Allen left the game in the first quarter with a left hand injury.
 He returned in the second quarter. … Justise Winslow recorded his 100th career block in the first quarter. … Indiana scored 74 points against the Grizzlies in the first half on April 11.